 The Doctor of Ministry (DMin) program provides leaders with training in the biblical rationale, sociological strategy, and practical implementation of ministry through group-based cohorts or individualized study.

 The Basics Student Preference Final Project

-DM7101 The Ministry Leader DM7102 Applied Research Seminar Cohort: 9-15 Hours Electives: 3-9 Hours DM7901 Research Independent Study DM7103 Applied Research Project
+DM7101 The Ministry Leader Cohort: 9-15 Hours DM7901 Research Independent Study

+DM7102 Applied Research Seminar Electives: 3-9 Hours DM7103 Applied Research Project

 6 Hours 18 hours 6 Hours

 Total DMin Hours: 30

 The DMin program requires 27 credit hours of coursework (which includes from 21 to 24 hours of prescribed and elective courses and from 3 to 6 hours of independent study courses) plus a 3-hour applied research project related to the student's ministry.
-The program usually requires at least four years of study.
+The program requires a minimum of three years of study.

-Normally, three prescribed courses must be taken by all DMin students: DM7101 The Ministry Leader, DM7102 Applied Research Project Development Seminar, and DM7103 The Applied Research Project.
+Three prescribed courses must be taken by all DMin students: DM7101 The Ministry Leader, DM7102 Applied Research Project Development Seminar, and DM7103 The Applied Research Project.
 Some cohorts include the leadership and/or research components in the selected cohort.
-In addition, students usually complete at least one independent study course, DM7901 Independent Study.
+In addition, students should expect to complete at least one independent study course, DM7901 Independent Study.
 Course descriptions for these and other DMin courses may be found in the Course Descriptions section of this catalog.

 All courses are six months in length and include one or two weeks of residence in either January or July.
 Classes meet on the main campus, the Houston campus, or at the Guatemala site.
-During the pre-resident months, students read and interact with course material.
+During the preresident months, students read and interact with course material.
 After the course meets for the resident week, students complete assignments that are appropriate for their ministry.
 (DTS alumni are allowed to audit the resident portion of a course as space permits.)
 Registration for summer DMin courses must be completed by March 15, and registration for winter DMin courses must be completed by September 15.
 Electives in the various areas of concentration are listed in the Course Descriptions section of this catalog.

 All work leading to the Doctor of Ministry degree must be completed in no less than three and no more than six years from the time of matriculation.

-A minimum grade of B- must be received in every course credited toward graduation and on the applied research project.
+A minimum grade point average of 3.0 and a minimum grade of B- in all courses is required for graduation in the doctoral programs.
 Additional information on DMin policies and procedures is provided in the Doctor of Ministry Handbook, which is available at dts.edu/dminhandbook.